trendscenter/gift-bids/demo/web/course081424demo.md

-# Demo to run GIFT BIDS 081424
+# Demo to run GIFT BIDS 8/14/2024 fMRI Course

 A demo (gift-bids-demo.sh) is available, using a public fMRI dataset and the fMRIPrep BIDS app to preprocess and smooth the fMRI data.
 In 6 simple steps you may run the entire demo: